 There were other groups of tourists when we arrived, but few actually swam in the main basin of Tinago Falls because of the strong current and huge boulders.
 It’s easy to get swept away.

 All in all, it’s one of the better-managed waterfalls in the country.

-There’s also Mainit Hotspring.
-We skipped this one because a local we’d talked with said it has become dirty and neglected, and similar reviews from TripAdvisor say the same thing.
+You can also visit Mainit Hotspring.
+We skipped this one because a local we’d talked with said it has become dirty and neglected and similar reviews from TripAdvisor say the same thing.